bioTIMEHub/HerbivoreForageAllometry/README.md

 - **Tort** = Tortuosity ratio (sum of inter-foray/start-finish)
 - **VarInt** = Variance of inter-foray distances

+## Requirements
+Code in this repository is written in R (version 4.0.0 + is preferred).
+The following packages are required for executing analysis code: `quantreg`
+Figure generation code requires these packages: `beanplot`, `ggplot2`, `stringr`, and `patchwork`
+The relevant required packages are implemented in each file as `require(package)`.

 ## Repository structure
 **src**: Data files used for this study.
 **analysis_code**: Contains most of the data exploration and processing scripts.